MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 * The operating system (OS) is Mac, or Linux, or the Windows OS is earlier than Windows 10 or Windows Server 2019.
 * The `core.enable_broker_on_windows` configuration property is set to `false`.

+Follow these steps to sign in with a browser:

 [!INCLUDE [interactive_login](includes/interactive-login.md)]